White Hart Forge offers blacksmith classes at smithy, located in Oak Grove Oregon, near Portland.

 Our advanced classes are more intensive and more attention is given to the subject.
 These advanced classes consist of: traditional joinery; coal forge welding techniques; animal heads; curves, spirals, scrolls and organic shapes and one weekend in bladesmithing.
 We also aid in and instruct in the lay-out of a working and hobby shop; building a working forge; selecting steel and recycling tool steel.

 Tuition and Scheduling

 Tuition for these classes is $400.00 for two days and covers all the tools and class materials the student will need.
+There will be ONE DAY class for $200 each, held throughout the summer, so check the schedule below.
 All students must be at least 18 years of age.
 Advanced classes are given to those students who have completed the beginning course or with instructors approval.
 Class size is limited to insure quality instruction.
 Space is reserved with the deposit of half the class fee in advance so sign up early, or pay online.

-Tuesday August 19, will be Traditional Mjolnirs or Thor’s Hammer – A one day class for $200.00.
+- Tuesday August 29 – Traditional Mjolnirs or Thor’s Hammer – A one day class for

 For students coming from out of the Portland area, there are many excellent B &B’s, hotels or motels nearby.
 Please ask if you have any questions regarding lodging, or good places to visit while you’re here.

 I’ve had a lot of great people come through the doors of my Smithy and they have helped teach me just as much about this craft as I impart to them.
 To teach successfully, one must become a student again.
 Also, I am indebted to my own teacher who helped me get started and instilled within me a love and respect for the craft.
 My students can tell you that he shows up on a regular basis during class.

 Thank you Geronimo Bayard my mentor and teacher!